 INFO-G 901 Advanced Research (6 cr.)
 Ph.D. dissertation research after the completion of all course requirements.
+May be repeated for a maximum of 6 times or 36 credit hours.

 CSCI-A courses are non-major courses and are listed first regardless of the course level.